How to Use The Olympus Trip 35: A Complete Guide

 [Image 6: Closing the camera back]

-IMPORTANT: Never open the camera back before fully rewinding the film, as this can expose your film to light and ruin your photos.
+❗️ IMPORTANT: Never open the camera back before fully rewinding the film, as this can expose your film to light and ruin your photos.
 Make sure to rewind the film completely after taking all 24 or 36 frames before unloading it.

-Keep winding film and releasing the shutter until the film counter points to "1".
 This ensures the unexposed part of the film is ready for your first photo.

-Step 9: Set the camera back to "Automatic" and get ready to shoot!
+Step 9: Get ready to shoot!

 Your Olympus Trip 35 is now loaded with film and ready to capture amazing photos.
+Enjoy the unique experience of shooting with this vintage camera!

-How to Take Photos with the Olympus Trip 35:
+How to Take Photos with The Olympus Trip 35:

 Step 1: Ensure the camera is wound on